← Back to ResourcesBreed Guides

 Build the recall foundation:

-1. Start in zero-distraction environment (your living room).
-Reward heavily (cooked chicken, freeze-dried liver — NOT regular kibble).
-Pair the recall cue 20+ times before expecting any response
+1. Start in a zero-distraction environment (your living room).
+Reward heavily (cooked chicken, freeze-dried liver, not regular kibble).
+Pair the recall cue 20+ times before expecting any response.

-2. Move to backyard.
+2. Move to the backyard.
 Same protocol.
-Reward every successful recall, even partial response
+Reward every successful recall, even a partial response.

-7. Acceptance: even with excellent training, your Basset's recall in scent-rich environments will be 60–70% reliable at best.
-That's not failure — that's the breed.
-Build management around the limit
+7. Acceptance: even with excellent training, your Basset's recall in scent-rich environments will be 60 to 70% reliable at best.
+That's not failure.
+That's the breed.
+Build management around the limit.

-Avoid trainers who promise “100% off-leash recall” with Bassets — they're either exaggerating or using aversive methods that damage trust.
+Avoid trainers who promise “100% off-leash recall” with Bassets.
+They're either exaggerating or using aversive methods that damage trust.
+AVSAB's humane dog training position statement covers why aversive tools should not be used.

 How do I escape-proof my yard for a Basset?